19hours/sg-statutes/Acts/Road Traffic Act.md

 ### Charge of tax on vehicles

-11\.—(1) Subject to the provisions of this Act, a tax shall be charged in respect of —
+11\.—(1) Subject to the provisions of this Act and the rules, a tax shall be charged in respect of —

 (a) the first registration of every vehicle under this Act;